When I was a child, the one creature that I had the greatest aversion to was Ticks.

 The next time someone asks something of you, feel into whether you have a “yes” or a “no” for this request.
 What gets evoked for you if you answer the opposite from your habitual response?

-5. Practice the for yourself
+5. Practice the art of setting boundaries for yourself

 I follow the maxim that the microcosm represents the macrocosm and so by extension, how we do anything is how we do everything.